sanyassyed/sf_eviction/README.md

         prefect block register --file flows/create_prefect_blocks.py
         python flows/deploy_ingest.py
         # goto prefect cloud using login s***08@gmail.com and check if the deployment is set there
-        # on VM-start the agent
-        # in detached mode use
+        # on VM start the agent in detached mode
         screen -A -m -d -S prefectagent prefect agent start --work-queue "development"
         # force run the deployment for testing or you can let it run on schedule
         prefect deployment run ParentFlow/etl_web_to_gcp